Asset Protection Code of Ethics

 Most asset protection practitioners understand these ethics, yet not all practice them.
 A foreign practitioner’s advice could land his client in hot water in the United States.
 Since our company is based in the U.S., our information is based on the premises that we want to continue to serve for many years.
 We do not care to have people in big black SUVs pulling up in front of our office and taking our computers.

 This organization has seen too many foreign asset protection practitioners give advice that simply violates the laws in this country.
 Residing here, we cannot afford to do so.
 It is too common that people use the “whatever it takes” excuse.
 They offer questionable shortcuts without the client’s best interest in mind.
-Bending rules is not a practice employed here.
+Bending rules is not a practice we prefer to employ here.
 The bottom line is that these rules are not indented to pass judgment on anyone.
 They are just to state the obvious.

 Clients will be treated ethically so that the provider does no intentional harm.
 Care will be applied to ensure that no actions are taken that may harm a client or his or her business.
 Only employ strategies that will help ensure the safety and beneficial results for clients are maintained.